Kimberly Friedmutter: Personal life

-In 2009 Kimberly dated Baywatch star David Hassellhoff.
+In 2009 Kimberly dated Baywatch star David Hasselhoff.
 She married Las Vegas-based architect Brad Friedmutter on October 23, 2010.
 Their wedding was officiated by the mayor of Las Vegas, Oscar Goodman.
 In 2010 the couple made a guest appearance on a Private Chefs of Beverly Hills episode A Very Brady Birthday.

 In 2016 Kimberly appeared on Art Breakers (Ovation network) guest-starring as herself.
 In 2016 she also appeared on The Doctors TV show (CBS).

 She is currently a Celebrity Hypnotist and Life Management Expert, and a financial supporter of the Opportunity Village of Southern Nevada.

 In 2016, Kimberly became a Judge of the 2017 Miss Malibu USA, 2017 Miss Beverly Hills USA, 2017 Miss Malibu Teen USA and 2017 Miss Beverly Hills Teen USA Pageant, preceding Miss California, Miss USA and Miss Universe.

 The Chaine Des Rotisseurs, the world’s oldest international gastronomic society, inducted Kimberly and her husband, Brad Friedmutter, into the Las Vegas Chapter in 2017.

+Friedmutter was previously married to Charles Vallow in the 1980s, who was later killed as part of the Vallow–Daybell doomsday murders in 2019.